CSI-Francisco-Ruiz/CSI-Python-2021/Modules/Module1/Module1.md

 What is the difference between Git and GitHub?

- - Answer:
+ - Answer: Git is the technolgy meanwhile Github is the website where the remote repository is.

 What is the difference between a git commit and a git push?

- - Answer:
+ - Answer: A Git commit is a save of your progess whilst the Git push is like an upload of your progress to the repository.

 What is the difference between a pull, and an upstream pull?

- - Answer:
+ - Answer: A pull is when you "download" the code from the remote repository.
+A upstream pull is when you pull the code from the class repository.

 What part of these instructions was unclear or incomplete?

- - Answer:
+ - Answer: I was a little confused after the explanation of the forks such as the pull upstream.
+I'm also a little confused on how Git works.

 Type down any class notes below this sentence: